ARDEN FOREST SCHOOL

 Learning.
 Nature.
 Connection

-Helen Nicholson is an amazing K/1/2 teacher trained in K-2nd grade literacy, compassionate communication, teaching in a multi-age classroom, learning styles and lesson planning, and forest school philosophy.
+Helen Nicholson is an amazing Learning Guide trained in K-3nd grade literacy, compassionate communication, teaching in a multi-age classroom, learning styles and lesson planning, and forest school philosophy.
 She is the mother of three, and an artist skilled in watercolor, acrylic, oil, glassworks, paper clay, and polymer clay.
 She is proficient in handicrafts- stitching, crocheting, knitting, woodworking- and she loves to share this creative spirit with our children here at Arden Forest!
 Helen has a wealth of experience in gardening, too, and her knowledge base of plant life, edibles, wild crafting, and native flora in this region is cherished and greatly valued by all of our learning community.
-An aspiring author and illustrator of children’s books, Helen is the perfect teacher for our young ones, and manifestor of this forest school dream!
+An aspiring author and illustrator of children’s books, Helen is the perfect K-3rd co-teacher for our young ones, and manifestor of this forest school dream!

 Our Staff Values